Skip to main content

 It needs 14 to 16 hours of light a day, but be sure your grow lights aren’t too close to the broccoli, as they can heat the air.
 The main thing to consider when growing broccoli is spacing.
 They need at least a foot of room to grow properly.

-These six vegetables and herbs will make a wonderful addition to your winter hydroponic garden.
+These seven vegetables and herbs will make a wonderful addition to your winter hydroponic garden.
 Depending on the location of your hydroponic garden and what temperature you like to keep your home at, you might not even have to do much prep work!
 You can enjoy crisp, fresh vegetables even in the middle of winter by adding these plants to your hydroponic garden.

 Cayla Leonard